 - B2B and A2A Scenarios

 Why SAP PI?

-Prior to SAP PI, business would connect with each other through point-to-point communication.
+Prior to SAP PI, businesses would connect with each other through point-to-point communication.
 But this process is not useful for multiple and complex processes.
 For smooth communication between multiple businesses, Mediated communication or Integration broker is used, and SAP PI adapts this system very well.
-It enables interconnection of different process via a central location known as Integration Broker, unlike the point to point connection which is more like a spider web.
-The integration broker or server is an integral part of mediated communication consist of Java based Advanced Adapter Engine (AAE) and an integration engine for routing.
+It enables interconnection of the different process via a central location known as Integration Broker, unlike the point to point connection which is more like a spider web.
+The integration broker or server is an integral part of mediated communication consist of a Java-based Advanced Adapter Engine (AAE) and an integration engine for routing.
 Mediated communication is based on an integration broker which is executed by exchanging XML messages.

-Let see how SAP PI handles the XML messages by the help of Integration Broker.
-The exchange of data or message in SAP PI occurs in this four phases.
+Let see how SAP PI handles the XML messages with the help of Integration Broker.
+The exchange of data or messages in SAP PI occurs in these four phases.

 - Message Routing: Forwarding a message sent by a sender system to one or more receiver systems

 - Connectivity Adapters: Connecting the integration broker and receiver system, the adapter will transform the incoming message into an inbound message and later convert it to the format of the receiving system at the other end